-This is a list of all French courses.
+This is a list of courses with the subject code FREN.
 For more information, see French and Italian (College of Liberal Arts and Sciences) in the Catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).
 Taught in English.
 Requirements: first- or second-semester standing.

 Introduction to reading, writing, listening, and speaking; for students who have no knowledge of French.
 GE: World Languages First Level Proficiency.